David Stuart Davies looks at Three Men In A Boat

-David Stuart Davies looks at Jerome K. Jerome’s classic comic tale
+David Stuart Davies looks at Jerome K. Jerome’s classic comic tale, ‘Three Men in a Boat’.

 There have been numerous dramatic productions of Jerome K. Jerome’s comic novel, Three Men in a Boat on stage screen and radio.
 Many have been successful and satisfying but none, I believe, have quite captured the full power and humorous spirit of the novel because the true joy and subtle comedy of the narrative is in the way the story is presented on the page.
 It is the writing, the arrangement of the words and the clever recital of the amusing anecdotal scenarios, which make this book unique and a classic.